-Today was expected in Laussane (Switzerland) the expected Grand Final of the Triathlon World Series, in the most exciting edition of recent years because 6 trialtetas were likely of getting the world title.
+Today was expected in Laussane (Switzerland) the expected Grand Final of the World Triathlon Series, in the most exciting edition of the last years since up to 6 trialtets had odds to get the world title.

-In one season there have been 17 triathletes who have won a podium and only Jacob Birtwhisle has won two victories.
+In one season there have been 17 triathletes who have achieved podium and only Jacob Birtwhisle has achieved two victories.

-The French depended on himself to get the title as it was worth being fifth as long as Mario Mola won.
+The Frenchman depended on himself to get the title since he was worth it with being fifth as long as Mario Mola won.

-Remember that Luis has won the last two victories in the Grand Final (2017 and 2018) so he always arrives at this event in a great form.
+It must be remembered that Luis has achieved the last two victories in the Grand Final (2017 and 2018) so he always comes to this event in a great moment of form.

-The competition was played over Olympic distance with a cycling sector with two ascents that have marked the test.
+The competition was played on Olympic distance with a cycling sector with two ascents that have marked the test.

-At the beginning of the cycling sector, hard with very strong climbs, a group of 14 was formed in the lead with Noya, Brownlee, Luis, Van Riel, Blummenfelt or Serrat followed 12 seconds by a second group where Mola, Alarza or Birthwhisle were in Looking to cut distances.
+At the beginning of the cycling sector, hard with very strong climbs, a group of 14 was formed in the lead with Noya, Brownlee, Luis, Van Riel, Blummenfelt or Serrat followed 12 seconds by a second group where Mola, Alarza or Birthwhisle were in seeks to cut the distances.

-In the passage through the second round, the group was unified with 23 units already with all the Spaniards and favorites where the Norwegian trio was located (Gustav Iden, Kristian Blummenfelt and Casper Stornes) that came with the desire to impose a strong rhythm.
+In the passage through the second round, the group was unified with 23 units and with all the Spanish and favorites where the Norwegian trio (Gustav Iden, Kristian Blummenfelt and Casper Stornes) were, who came wanting to impose a strong rhythm.
 The second group went to 20 seconds.

-In the third round the two groups were unified, leaving again the options open for all trialtetas.
-At a minute 1 passed the chasing group where Alex Yee was or the Frenchman Le Corre among others.
+On the third lap the two groups were unified, again leaving the options open for all trialtets.
+Within 1 minute the chasing group where Alex Yee or the Frenchman Le Corre, among others, passed.

-Finally, the group arrived unified to T2 with 23 in the lead, where we saw a rapid and very important transition where they all came out very close together.
+Finally, the group came unified to T2 with 23 in the lead, where we saw a fast and very important transition where they all came out very close together.

 Blummenfelt was the first to try to leave, although the persecuting group led by Mola followed by Vicent Luis, Noya, Alarza and the Norwegians Iden and Stornes trying to reach him.

-Mola with a strong rhythm kept breaking the group this time leaving Alarza and Iden in the second round.
+Mola with a strong rhythm kept breaking the group this time leaving Alarza and Iden in the second lap.

-Shortly before the km 5 of race Blummenfelt tried a new attack in a descent and this time opening a hole, going through the last lap with 15 seconds with respect to Mola and Luis.
+A little before km 5 of the race Blummenfelt tried a new attack on a descent and this time he did open a gap, going through the last lap with 15 seconds compared to Mola and Luis.

-At 3 kilometers to finish, Mola left his training partner Vicent Luis who suffered a downturn to try to reach the Norwegian and fight for the victory of the Grand Final.
+At 3 kilometers to goal Mola left his training partner Vicent Luis who suffered a slump to try to reach the Norwegian and fight for the victory of the Grand Final.

-Finally the norwegian Kristian Blummenfelt got the victory with a 1 time:50:46 followed by Mario Mola followed (1: 53: 03) by Fernando Alarza (1:51:18) which has finished in third position.
+Finally the norwegian Kristian Blummenfelt got the victory with a time of 1:50:46 followed by Mario Mola followed (1: 53: 03) by Fernando Alarza (1:51:18) which has finished in third position.

-Gustav Iden it has been fourth and Vicent Luis fifth who has won his first world title Javier Gómez Noya It has been 6º and Antonio Serrat 21 º
+Gustav Iden it has been fourth and Vicent Luis fifth he has achieved his first world title Javier Gómez Noya it was 6º and Antonio Serrat 21 º

 Mario Mola second, Javier Gómez Noya third and Fernando Alarza fourth in the World Ranking